neshacascia/neshacascia/README.md

 <hr>
 <div align="center">

 Hi there, I’m Nesha!
 A full stack developer passionate about building scalable web applications that are intuitive and accessible.
-I am eager to learn and excited about adopting new technologies
+I enjoy challenging myself and am excited about keeping up with latest technologies and trends
 <br>
 🛠 I'm currently building a cutting-edge scheduling app designed specifically for security guard companies
 <br>